-The present disclosure relates to a new soybean variety, 'G03-1187RR'.
-This new variety is a late Maturing Group 30 (MG) VII (Relative Maturity about 7.9), glyphosate tolerant, and resistant to many pests that affect soybeans, including southern, peanut and Javanese root-knot nematodes, race 3 of soybean cyst nematode, and stem canker.
-'G03-1187RR' also has improved seed yield when compared to existing late MG 35 VII Roundup® Ready cultivars.
-Thus, the new variety is adapted to areas of the (such as the southern USA) that commonly grow MG VII soybean cultivars and to areas that are known to have or expected to have damaging levels of the southern, peanut, and Javanese root-knot nematodes, race 3 40 of soybean cyst nematode, and/or stem canker.
+The present disclosure relates to a new soybean variety, 'G06-3182RR'.
+This new variety is an early MG VII (Rela- 30 tive Maturity 7.3), glyphosate tolerant line with resistance to southern root-knot nematode, Javanese root-knot nematode, race 3 of the soybean cyst nematode, and stem canker, as well as improved seed yield.
+The commonly grown MG VII cultivars include 'AGS 758RR', 'USG 7732nRR' and 'AGS 35 787RR'.
+Across 56 environments, 'G06-3182RR' exceeded the yield of 'AGS 758RR' by 12% (5.3 bu/a), in 41 environments it exceeded the yield of 'AGS 787RR' by 7% (3.4 bu/a), and in 33 environments it exceeded the yield of 'USG 7732nRR' by over 10% (4.6 bu/a).
+'G06-3183RR' is an early 40 MG VII line and thus could be used as a replacement for 'AGS 758RR'.
+Thus, the new variety is adapted to areas of the United States (such as the southern and southeastern United States) that commonly grow MG VII soybean cultivars and to areas that are known to have or expected to 45 have damaging levels of the southern root-knot nematode, Javanese root-knot nematode, race 3 of the soybean cyst nematode, and/or stem canker.

-A deposit of the new soybean variety 'G03-1187RR' has been made with the American Type Culture Collection (ATCC), 10801 University Blvd., Manassas, Va., 20110.
-The date of deposit was Jun.
-6, 2012.
-The deposit is intended to 45 meet all of the requirements of 37 C.F.R. §§1.801-1.809.
-The accession number for those deposited seeds of the new sovbean variety 'G03-1187RR' is ATCC Accession No. PTA-12952.
-The deposit will be maintained in the depository for a period of 30 years, or 5 years after the last request, or for the 50 effective life of the patent, whichever is longer, and will be replaced if necessary during that period.
-In one embodiment, the disclosure provides soybean seed deposited as ATCC Accession No. PTA-12952, as well as bulk soybean seed containing such seeds.
-The plant rows selected to create the 55 initial breeder seed of 'G03-1187RR' were all uniformly resistant to glyphosate at the labeled rates for Roundup Ready® soybeans.
-All seed increases of 'G03-1187RR' received an application of herbicidal rates of the Roundup® herbicide.
-In addition, 'G03-1187RR' was not damaged by 60 rates of glyphosate that exceed the labeled rates (Table 9).
+A deposit of the new soybean variety 'G06-3182RR' has been made with the American Type Culture Collection 50 (ATCC), 10801 University Blvd., Manassas, Va., 20110.
+The date of deposit was Dec.
+10, 2014.
+The deposit is intended to meet all of the requirements of 37 C.F.R. §§1.801-1.809.
+The accession number for those deposited seeds of the new soybean variety 'G06-3182RR' is ATCC Accession No. 55 PTA-121835.
+The deposit will be maintained in the depository for a period of 30 years, or 5 years after the last request, or for the effective life of the patent, whichever is longer, and will be replaced if necessary during that period.
+In one embodiment, the disclosure provides soybean seed depos- 60 ited as ATCC Accession No. PTA-121835, as well as bulk soybean seed containing such seeds.
+The plant rows selected to create the initial breeder seed of 'G06-3182RR' were all uniformly resistant to glyphosate at the labeled rates for Roundup® Ready soybeans.
+All seed increases of 'G06- 65 3182RR' received an application of herbicidal rates of the Roundup® herbicide.

-The disclosure provides soybean plants having or consisting of the morphological and physiological characteristics of 'G03-1187RR', such as the characteristics noted in Tables 2-10, for example resistance to southern, peanut and Javanese 65 root-knot nematodes, race 3 of soybean cyst nematode, and to stem canker.
+The disclosure provides soybean plants having or consisting of the morphological and physiological characteristics of 'G06-3182RR', such as the characteristics noted in Tables 2-10, for example resistance to root-knot nematodes (such as southern and/or Javanese root-knot nematodes), to soybean cyst nematode (such as race 3 of the soybean cyst nematode), and to stem canker.
 Also provided are seeds of such plants, progeny of such plants, parts of such plants (such as pollen, ovules and cells).
-In one example, the disclosure provides soybean plants having the genotype of 'G03-1187RR'.
-For example, the disclosure provides plants produced by growing the seed of the new soybean variety 'G03-1187RR'.
+In one example, the disclosure provides soybean plants having the genotype of 'G06-3182RR'.
+For example, the disclosure provides plants produced by growing the seed of the new soybean variety 'G06-3182RR'.

-The disclosure provides a tissue culture of regenerable cells of the new soybean variety 'G03-1187RR', as well as plants regenerated therefrom.
-Such regenerated soybean plants can include or consist of the physiological and morphological characteristics of a plant grown from the seed of the new soybean variety 'G03-1187RR'.
-Exemplary regenerable cells include but are not limited to those from protoplasts or cells, such as those from embryos, meristematic cells, pollen, leaves, roots, root tips, anther, pistil, flower, seed, boll, cotyledon, hypocotyl, shoot, or stem of the new soybean variety 'G03-1187RR'.
+The disclosure provides a tissue culture of regenerable cells of the new soybean variety 'G06-3182RR', as well as plants regenerated therefrom.
+Such regenerated soybean plants can include or consist of the physiological and morphological characteristics of a plant grown from the seed of the new soybean variety 'G06-3182RR'.
+Exemplary regenerable cells include but are not limited to those from protoplasts or cells, such as those from embryos, meristematic cells, pollen, leaves, roots, root tips, anther, pistil, flower, seed, cotyledon, hypocotyl, shoot, or stem of the new soybean variety 'G06-3182RR'.